PX4/snap_cam/README.md

 You can now subscribe to the images in your own ROS node.

 ## Camera calibration
-For optical flow computations, the optical flow camera needs to be calibrated.
+For optical flow computations, a calibration file needs to be used.
+This package contains default calibration files for VGA and QVGA resolution.
+Nevertheless, we recommend calibrating your camera (see below) for better performance.
 For this you must build this package with catkin as described above and launch the optical flow image publisher:
 ```sh
 roslaunch snap_cam optflow.launch